wini-rs/wini-website/src/pages/doc/pages/features.md

 When using Wini from the official repository, you have the possibility to customize the template that you want to use with *features*.

-Here is therefore the differents features that there are, and how you can use them
+Here is therefore the differents features and how you can use them

 ## nushell